MantasSebeika/web-system-template/README.md

 - Get a pokemons list by their size.
 Method: Get, /api/pokemon/:size
 - Get a pokemons list by their weight.
 Method: Get, /api/pokemon/:weight
 - Delete a pokemon.
 Method: Delete, /api/pokemon/:id
-- Edit a pokemon.
+- Put a pokemon.
 Method: Put, /api/pokemon/:id
-- Create a new pokemon.
+- Post a new pokemon.
 Method: Post, /api/pokemon/

 ## UI
 It will be just three windows.
 Main - where you can get list of pokemons by filter or search.
 Second - You can look at one pokemon stats, change them or delete pokemon.
 Third - Add new pokemon.